chartyboy/recipe-advisor/README.md

 ```
 uvicorn src.retriever.api:app --host localhost --port 8001
 ```
 This launches a FastAPI instance at localhost:8001.
+Try out the endpoints at /docs.

 #### Chroma Database
 From the root project directory,